LucaTamSapienza/LucaTamSapienza/README.md

 - **Email:** luca.tam04@gmail.com

 ### 👯‍♂️ Shared Interests
 Feel free to reach out if you share similar interests!
-Whether it's programming languages, AI, or the thrill of continuous learning, I'm always open to connecting with like-minded individuals
+Whether it's programming languages, AI, or the thrill of continuous learning, I'm always open to connecting with like-minded individuals.